Building Together 2024 - Workshops

 Building a Culture of Dialogue Across Difference

-• Replicable tools and exercises for building communication across differences in ways that strengthen connection, insight, and collaboration.
+• Replicable tools and exercises for building communication across differences in ways that strengthen connection, insight, and collaboration

-Facilitators: Brian Kastner, Director, Engagement, Council on Foundations; Leah Reiser, Chief Training Officer, Resetting the Table; Daniela Rodriguez Ranf, Director, Leadership Development and Training, Council on Foundations; Kristen Scott Kennedy, Vice President, Strategy and Organizational Effectiveness and Chief of Staff, Council on Foundations; Melissa Weintraub, Co-Founder and Co-CEO, Resetting the Table; Nidale Zouhir, Manager, Government Affairs, Council on Foundations
+Coaches: Brian Kastner, Director, Engagement, Council on Foundations; Daniela Rodriguez Ranf, Director, Leadership Development and Training, Council on Foundations; Kristen Scott Kennedy, Vice President, Strategy and Organizational Effectiveness and Chief of Staff, Council on Foundations; Nidale Zouhir, Manager, Government Affairs, Council on Foundations

-Understanding and Overcoming the Rural Urban Divide
+Understanding and Overcoming the Rural-Urban Divide

 Facilitators: Erica Etelson, Communications Director, Rural Urban Bridge Initiative; Anthony Flaccavento, Director, Rural Urban Bridge Initiative; Cynthia Wallace, Executive Director and Co-Founder, New Rural Project

-StoryCorps’ One Small Step: Building Connections Across Political Divides, One Conversation at a Time
+Building Connections Across Political Divides, One Conversation at a Time

 Questions?